benedictpaten/assemblaScripts/INSTALL.md

     <code>PYTHONPATH=${PYTHONPATH}:FOO</code>

 where <code>FOO/assemblaLib</code> is the path to the parent directory of assemblaLib.

-4. Compile the C code:
-Modify the <code>rootPath</code> variable in the src/Makefile to point at where you installed cactus.
+4. Compile the C code: Modify the <code>rootPath</code> variable in the src/Makefile to point at where you installed cactus.
-In the base directory type '<code>make all</code>'
+In the base directory type <code>make all</code>

-See https://github.com/benedictpaten/ for different projects.
+See [https://github.com/benedictpaten/](https://github.com/benedictpaten/) for different projects.